Page last updated on: April 6th, 2021

-Meropis was a young girl who lived with her two siblings Vyssa and Agron and her father Eumelus in the Greek island of Kos.
-She and her family had a bad reputation in Kos because of the disregard ("hybris") of the gods they used to show and the mean way they treated human beings.
+Meropis was a young girl who lived with her two siblings, Vyssa and Agron, and her father, Eumelus, on the Greek island of Kos.
+She and her family had a bad reputation in Kos because of the disrespect ("hybris") for the gods they displayed and the mean way they treated people.

-There was only one goddess the family liked to praise and that was goddess Hestia, because she was giving the family rich harvest.
-They refused any other god and isolated themselves from all other people.
+There was only one goddess that the family liked to praise and that was the goddess Hestia because she gave the family rich harvests.
+They rejected any other god and isolated themselves from all other people.

-Many times the family was invited to take part in offerings to Athena, the goddess of wisdom, but Agron's answer was always the same - he wouldn't sympathize with a goddess who had eyes as fair as an owl's, because his own daughters had very dark eyes.
+Many times the family was invited to participate in offerings to Athena, the goddess of wisdom, but Agron's response was always the same - he would not sympathize with a goddess who had eyes as bright as an owl's because his own daughters had very dark eyes.

-There were also many invitations for the family to take part in the festivals of Artemis, the wild goddess of the hunt, but again Agron would disagree, claiming that he loathed a goddess who would stroll in forests in the middle of the night.
+There were also many invitations for the family to attend the feasts of Artemis, the fierce goddess of the hunt, but again Agron declined, claiming that he detested a goddess who would walk through the woods in the dead of night.

-Even the invitation to honor the god Hermes, the god of the trade, was of no avail; the family would never sympathize with- let alone praise- a god who was a thief.
+The invitation to honor Hermes, the god of commerce, was also in vain; the family would never sympathize with, much less praise, a god who was a thief.

 The gods felt insulted and so they decided to take revenge.
-For this reason, Athena and Artemis transformed into beautiful women and Hermes transformed into a shepherd, and one night they appeared in front of the family's house.
+For this reason, Athena and Artemis transformed themselves into beautiful women and Hermes into a shepherd, and one night they appeared in front of the family's house.

-Once there, the disguised Hermes invited Eumelus and Agron to follow him to the banquet the shepherd had prepared for Hermes and asked from Meropis to guide the women to the sacred forest of Athena and Artemis.
+Once there, the disguised Hermes invited Eumelus and Agron to follow him to the feast the shepherd had prepared for Hermes, and requested Meropis to lead the women to the sacred forest of Athena and Artemis.

-When Meropis heard this, she got frustrated and started hurling insults at Athena.
-Immediately, the goddess transformed her into an owl.
-Her sister Vyssa was transformed by Artemis into a seagull.
-Agron tried to attack Hermes with a roasting jack, but the god quickly transformed the unfaithful man into another bird with the name charadrius.
+When Meropis heard this, she became frustrated and began to insult Athena.
+As a result, the goddess turned her into an owl.
+Her sister Vyssa was turned into a seagull by Artemis.
+Agron tried to attack Hermes with a roasting jack, but the god quickly transformed the unfaithful man into another bird named Charadrius.